Parse JSON with jq

 Any Input, Any Output

-As mentioned above, the possibilities are near limitless.
-Say you have a your_cool.csv file of the structure:
+Say you have a cool.csv file of the structure:

 name,numberOfCats,likesApples,height